MicrosoftDocs/windows-dev-docs/hub/apps/performance/index.md

 ---
-title: Windows app performance overview
+title: Windows app performance and fundamentals overview
 description: Learn about ways to optimize the performance of your Windows apps. ms.topic: article ms.date: 11/05/2021